MovieLabs/mddf/README.md

 Example: mddf-tool-v3.1.jar would based on, and compatible with, v3.1 of mddf-lib.

 #### Native executables:
+As of v1.5, support for pre-built native executables has been dropped.

-Beginning with the release of v1.3 of mddf-lib, native executables are assigned versions that append a letter to the the underlying mddf-lib version.
+Beginning with the release of v1.3 of mddf-lib, native executables were assigned versions that append a letter to the the underlying mddf-lib version.

 Examples: